Medical Terminologies MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it looks up a LOINC code and returns guidance on obtaining a mapping, explicitly stating it does not perform the mapping.
-This distinguishes it from sibling tools like loinc_search or map_icd10_to_icd11.
+The description explicitly states the tool's purpose: it looks up a LOINC code and returns guidance on where to obtain a LOINC → SNOMED CT mapping, and importantly clarifies that it does not perform the mapping itself.
+This distinguishes it from mapping tools like map_icd10_to_icd11.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.